 - Most templates come with a responsive version.
 Most of the templates, both free and paid, come with a mobile-friendly version so you don’t have to worry about your website’s mobile performance.

 - Limitless personalisation.
-The endless possibilities are among the greatest benefits of WordPress and the main reason why most web designers and developers choose this platform as their main working area.
+The endless possibilities are among the greatest benefits of WordPress and the main reason why most web designers and WordPress developers choose this platform as their main working area.

 - Frequent updates.
 The frequent updating and testing of the templates and plugins, as well as of the platform itself, contributes to the security of the website.